 \section{Standard commutator formulas}

-For the results proved in the current article we do not need elementary subgroup $E(R)$ to be perfect, therefore we state standard commutator formulas only as inclusions.
-These inclusions turn into equalities if $\Phi\ne C_2,G_2$ or $R$ has no residue fields of two elements.
-Simultaneously with the commutator formulas we prove that certain set of commutators has finite word length with respect to an arbitrary functorial generating set, although this result will be a special case of Theorem~\ref{CommForm}.
+For the results proved in the current article we do not need the elementary subgroup $E(R)$ to be perfect, therefore we state the standard commutator formulas only as inclusions.
+These inclusions turn into equalities if $\Phi\ne C_2,G_2$ or $R$ has no residue fields of two elements (see~\cite[Corollary 4.4]{SteinChevalley}.
+Simultaneously with the commutator formulas we prove that a certain set of commutators has finite width with respect to an arbitrary functorial generating set, although this result will be a special case of Theorem~\ref{CommForm}.
 This is done to illustrate advantages of working with ``generic example'' at the very beginning.

-In this subsection $G$ is Chevalley--Demazure group scheme, not necessarily simply connected.
+In this section $G$ is a Chevalley--Demazure group scheme, not necessarily simply connected.

 \begin{prop} Let $\q$ be an ideal of a ring $R$.
 Then

 \end{prop}